Will bankers embrace sensors under their desks when they return to work?

 Technology that has swept the world for convenience, curiosity, and accountability is arriving at workstations of U.S. bank employees, as they prepare to return to offices in coming months because of the pandemic easing, industry sources and outside vendors said.

-Banks including JPMorgan Chase & Co, Goldman Sachs Group Inc, Citigroup, Deutsche Bank AG and HSBC Holdings PLC plan to have workers commute to buildings in New York and other U.S. cities as soon as this month, after more than a year of largely work-from-home situations.
+Banks including JPMorgan Chase & Co (JPM.N), Goldman Sachs Group Inc (GS.N), Citigroup (C.N), Deutsche Bank AG (DBKGn.DE) and HSBC Holdings PLC (HSBA.L) plan to have workers commute to buildings in New York and other U.S. cities as soon as this month, after more than a year of largely work-from-home situations. read more

 But not everyone can return at once: banks will have to extend practices like those used for small teams of traders during the pandemic.
 Shifting rotations of people will pass through giant buildings on different days, without clustering in the same areas on the same floors, to avoid spreading COVID-19.